Musk says he has $46.5B in financing ready to buy Twitter

-Elon Musk says he has lined up $46.5 billion in financing to buy Twitter, and he's trying to negotiate an agreement with the company.
+Elon Musk says he has lined up $46.5 billion in financing to buy Twitter, putting pressure on the social media platform's board to negotiate a sale deal.

 Last week, Musk announced an offer to buy the social media company for $54.20 per share, or about $43 billion.
 At the time, he did not say how he would finance the acquisition.